-Graciously granted by The Late Queen Elizabeth II
+Graciously granted by HM Queen Elizabeth II

-In 1990, the late George Goring accepted an O.B.E. from the late Queen Elizabeth II at Buckingham Palace for ‘services to the hotel industry’.
+In 1990, the late George Goring accepted an O.B.E. from the HM Queen Elizabeth II at Buckingham Palace for ‘services to the hotel industry’.
 This was followed by the appointment of a Royal Warrant to The Goring in 2013 - the only hotel to have been granted a Royal Warrant for hospitality services.

 Royal Warrants of Appointment are a mark of recognition to those who supply goods or services to the Royal Households of The Monarch or His Royal Highness The Prince of Wales.